 To the fullest extent permitted by law, the Managers accept no responsibility whatsoever for the contents of this Prospectus or for any other statement made or purported to be made by a Manager or on its behalf in connection with the Issuer or the issue and offering of the Bonds.
 Each Manager accordingly disclaims all and any liability whether arising in tort or contract or otherwise (save as referred to above) which it might otherwise have in respect of this Prospectus or any such statement.
-Without limitation to the generality of the foregoing, the contents of the Group's website, in addition to any other websites referred to in this Prospectus, as at the date hereof or as at any other date, do not form any part of this Prospectus (and, in particular, are not incorporated by reference herein).
+Without limitation to the generality of the foregoing, the contents of the Group's website, in addition to any other websites referred to in this Prospectus, as at the date hereof or as at any other date, do not formany part of this Prospectus (and, in particular, are not incorporated by reference herein).

 The Bonds have not been and will not be registered under the Securities Act.
-Subject to certain exceptions, Bonds may not be offered or sold within the United States.
+Subject to certain exceptions, Bonds may not be offered or sold within the United States or to or for the account or benefit of U.S. persons.

 This Prospectus has been filed with and approved by the Central Bank as required by the Prospectus (Directive 2003/71/EC) Regulations 2005.
-Any investment in the Bonds does not have the status of a bank deposit and is not within the scope of the deposit protection scheme operated by the Central Bank.
+Any investment in the Bonds does not have the status of a bank deposit and is not within the scope of the deposit protections cheme operated by the Central Bank.
 The Issuer is not and will not be regulated by the Central Bank as a result of issuing the Bonds.

-The contents of this Prospectus should not be construed as legal, financial, business or tax advice.
-Each prospective investor should consult his or her own legal adviser, financial adviser or tax adviser for legal, financial or tax advice in relation to any purchase or proposed purchase of Bonds.
+The contents of this Prospectus should not be construed as legal, financial, business or taxadvice.
+Each prospective investor should consult his or her own legal adviser, financial adviser or taxadviser for legal, financial or taxadvice in relation to any purchase or proposed purchase of Bonds.